 Many business people are, however, adopting a wait-and-see approach.
 Uganda’s Daily Monitor reports that many Ugandan traders will not return to South Sudan until they can be assured of their safety.
 According to the newspaper, Ugandan traders in South Sudan have reported cases of harassment and human rights abuse by security officers and influential people in the region.

 The economy of South Sudan is one of the most oil dependent economies in the world, despite being endowed with bountiful natural resources.
 It has a very fertile agricultural land and vast number of livestock.
-The livestock include over 60 million cattle, sheep and goats.
+South Sudan has an estimated total of over 36 million head of cattle, sheep, and goats, with livestock populations exceeding the human population.
 Political instability, poor governance, and corruption continue to hinder development in the world's youngest country.

 South Sudan exports timber to the international market.
 Some of the states with the best known teak and natural trees for timber are Western Equatoria and Central Equatoria.
 There are teak plantations located at Kegulu; the other, oldest planted forest reserves are Kawale, Lijo, Loka West, and Nuni.
 Western Equatoria timber resources include mvuba trees at Zamoi.

-After a decade of independence, South Sudan’s economy grew, with gross domestic product (GDP) estimated at 9.5% in FY2019/20.
-However, due to falling oil prices in the global market, and concurrent shocks to GDP growth in FY2020/21 is projected to contract by -4.1%.
-The COVID-19 pandemic and climatic conditions are also exacerbating poverty, access to services and general living standards for many South Sudanese.
+Since its independence on July 9, 2011, South Sudan’s economy has been growing at a steady pace.
+As of April 2026, South Sudan's nominal GDP is projected at $6.07 billion, with a real GDP growth rate of 4.1%.
+The economy, largely dependent on oil, is plagued by high inflation (14.0%) and instability, with a GDP per capita of approximately $488.
+However, due to instability in the oil prices in the global market, and concurrent shocks to GDP growth in 2026 is projected to contract.
+The COVID-19 pandemic and climatic conditions had also contributed in exacerbating poverty, access to services and general living standards for many South Sudanese.

-Prior to independence, South Sudan produced 85% of Sudanese oil output.[13]
+Prior to independence, South Sudan produced 85% of Sudanese oil output.
 The oil revenues according to the Comprehensive Peace Agreement (CPA), were to be split equally for the duration of the agreement period.
-Since South Sudan relies on pipelines, refineries, and port facilities in Red Sea state in North Sudan, the agreement stated that the government in Khartoum would receive 50% share of all oil revenues.[14]
-Oil revenues constitute more than 98% of the government of South Sudan's budget according to the southern government's Ministry of Finance and Economic Planning and this has amounted to more than $8 billion in revenue since the signing of the peace agreement.
+Since South Sudan relies on pipelines, refineries, and port facilities in Red Sea state in North Sudan, the agreement stated that the government in Khartoum would receive 50% share of all oil revenues.
+Oil revenues constitute more than 90% of the government of South Sudan's budget according to the southern government's Ministry of Finance and Economic Planning and this has steadily grown since the signing of the peace agreement.

 “Looking ahead, we expect the South Sudanese economy to recover provided that the authorities adhere to agreed upon reform priorities,” said Joseph Mawejje, World Bank Economist.
 “Developments in the oil sector will continue to play a critical role, but favorable climatic conditions and peace and security are also essential elements.
 Recent advances in the development of a COVID-19 vaccine have raised hopes that the global economy could recover faster, which should support a sustained uptick in oil prices, more foreign direct investment, and remittances for South Sudan.”